-However, current data only allow us to examine the existence of full-service grocery stores, farmers markets, and produce stands as seen in the map on page 42.
+However, current data only allow us to examine the existence of full-service grocery stores, farmers markets, and produce stands as seen in the image below.
 These data may be sufficient for identifying areas that may be considered food deserts (areas lacking affordable or good-quality fresh food).
-Yet they are not sufficient to determine whether an area may be experiencing a "food mirage" (an area with good-quality food options that may not be culturally appropriate or desirable to local residents).
+Yet it is not sufficient to determine whether an area may be experiencing a "food mirage" (an area with good-quality food options that may not be culturally appropriate or desirable to local residents).
 Therefore, in order to adequately understand the state of cultural equity in our region, there must be an investment in new data related to this indicator.